-If you didn’t reach for food when you feel lonely, bored, sad, scared, stressed or antsy, what would you fill that space with instead?
-Is there even a reason to fill that space?
+If you stopped reaching for food when you felt lonely, bored, sad, scared, stressed or antsy, what would you do instead?

-We all get lonely and bored and sad and stressed and antsy from time to time.
-These are all guaranteed human conditions.
-How we respond to these feelings and emotions paints the picture of our life.
+We all get lonely, bored, sad, stressed and antsy from time to time.
+It’s how we respond to these feelings that paints the picture of our life.

 Do we turn to chips when we’re bored, or do we go outside and observe nature?

-Do we eat cookies when we’re sad, or do we get into a warm bath and allow ourselves to cry?
+Do we eat cookies when we’re sad, or do we get into a warm bath and cry?

-Do we avoid batch cooking, instead going out to eat when we have fear looming over us, or do we feel the fear and make the choice to take care of ourselves anyway by getting in our kitchen?
+Do we avoid batch cooking, and buy packaged food when we have fear looming over us, or do we feel the fear and make the choice to take care of ourselves anyway by getting in our kitchen?

 Do we eat the entire box of crackers dipped in cashew cheese when we’re stressed, or do we take a moment and do some stretches?

-Do we pop popcorn in the microwave when we’re feeling antsy, or do we visit our meditation cushion?
+Do we make popcorn when we’re feeling antsy, or do we visit our meditation cushion?

-From my experience, most people try to make themselves feel better no matter the cost and without thinking too much about it.
-We feel a feeling that doesn’t feel good and we quick, try to fix it, try to numb it, try to push it away, try to make it better.
-And in trying to make it better, we turn to things that only make it worse.
+A lot of people (including myself sometimes) try to make themselves feel better without thinking too much about it.
+We feel a feeling that doesn’t feel good and we quickly try to fix it, numb it, push it away, and make it better.
+And in trying to make it better, we turn to things that might actually make it worse.

 We can never stop loneliness, boredom, sadness, fear, or uncertainty permanently.
 Even if we do put a Band-Aid on these feelings, they will eventually return.
 As long as we are alive, they must.

-You must find a way to fill yourself up with so much light and love and worth and respect that when you sense those familiar uncomfortable feelings arise, you can easily relax, observe, breathe, feel, sit back and ride the wave until it passes and a new feeling emerges.
-You don’t react.
-You don’t try to fix anything.
-You don’t call on another human to make you feel better.
-You don’t turn to food to soothe.
-You don’t run away.
-You don’t get mad at yourself.
-You sit.
-You breathe.
-You notice.
-And before you know it, that feeling changes and you can carry on with your day.
+We must find a way to fill ourself up with so much light and love and worth and respect that when we sense those familiar uncomfortable feelings, we relax, observe, breathe, feel, sit back and ride the wave until it passes and a new feeling emerges.

 How you go about filling yourself up with light and love and worth and self-respect is totally unique to you, and it’s a job that can never be checked off from your to-do list because for as long as you live, it will be ongoing.